GoekeLab/bioinformatics-workflows/genpipes/README.md

 ## Running the proof of concept GenPipes pipeline

-This proof of concept branch is implemented in the following [branch](https://bitbucket.org/mugqic/genpipes/src/goekelab_manuscript).
+This proof of concept pipeline is implemented in the following [branch](https://bitbucket.org/mugqic/genpipes/src/goekelab_manuscript).
 To run this proof of concept, you need to clone the repository and change to the appropriate branch.
 The location of the cloned directory will be referred to as `$GENPIPES` in the following instructions.